Summer Pre-College Drama

 Classes run Monday through Friday from 9 a.m. to 6 p.m.
 Students will have a daily lunch break, and depending on course load, may have an additional free period during the day.

-Optional workshops and Master’s classes are held in the evenings.
+Optional workshops and Master’s classes are held in the evenings, Monday through Thursday.
+Weekends are intended for homework, independent rehearsal and Student Life activities.

 Please remember that there is an academic component to the Pre-College Drama Program.
-Students are required to take Dramatic Literature, and may not drop this course.
+Students from all options are required to take Dramatic Literature.

 The School of Drama’s Pre-College program is not a summer camp.
 It is an intensive program modeled after our undergraduate BFA curriculum.
 Students should arrive on campus expecting to participate in an intense college-level program.